Streamline Your Workflow: Start, Stop, Change Strategy

 From Level 1 to Level 2 – Get input.
 When was the last time you asked a friend, a co-worker or a family member “Tell me one thing that I would have to get better at if I would be a better friend/co-worker/member of this family or better at my job?”

 Going from Level 2 to Level 3 – Learn and practice using new ways of doing or thinking.
-This is where the heavy-lifting comes into play.
-To make this transition of learning a new skill takes focus, dedicating time in your busy schedule to actively acquire a new skill.
-This requires a lot of discipline and you will not only need to schedule the time for this, but you will need to practice what you are learning on a regular basis and keep track of your own progress.
-It is important also in this stage to get input from others so that you can gauge the progress you are making towards acquiring and demonstrating skilfulness in new areas.
+This is where the heavy lifting comes into play.
+Making this transition of learning a new skill takes focus, and dedicating time in your busy schedule to actively acquire a new skill.
+This requires a lot of discipline and you will not only need to schedule the time for this, but you will need to practice what you are learning regularly and keep track of your own progress.
+It is important also in this stage to get input from others so that you can gauge the progress you are making toward acquiring and demonstrating skillfulness in new areas.

 Going from Level 3 to Level 4 – It just happens.
 There comes a day when someone mentions that you have been demonstrating your skills in a new area without you being aware of making the effort.
 At that time, you will have acquired an unconsciously skilled state whereby you no longer need to focus or concentrate very hard in order to demonstrate your skill in a particular area.